-When we tried climbing Ben Nevis as part of Phil’s three peak challenge I think we went way into the red (cat 4 avalanche conditions, plus neither Phil or Kate Silverton had ever used crampons), and I realized that most of the time no one knew how dangerous it was, and what the consequences could be.
+When we tried climbing Ben Nevis as part of Phil’s three peak challenge, I think we went way into the red (cat 4 avalanche conditions, plus neither Phil nor Kate Silverton had ever used crampons), and I realized that most of the time no one knew how dangerous it was, and what the consequences could be.

-Anyway I’d looked at the the team, and thought that as this was about a group of strong woman retracing the steps of other woman, who were escaping from the Gestapo, then why should they have a bloke along (the team includes the 1st female RAF jet pilot and others from the forces).
-I emailed Suzanne and told her that if someone can pilot a Tornado they should have far better navigational skills than me, not to mention a ton of survival training.
+Anyway, I’d looked at the team, and thought that as this was about a group of strong woman retracing the steps of other women, who were escaping from the Gestapo, then why should they have a bloke along (the team includes the 1st female RAF jet pilot and others from the forces).
+I emailed Suzanne and told her that if someone can pilot a Tornado jet, they should have far better navigational skills than me, not to mention a ton of survival training.

 The other problem was I kept calling her Jill Dando - which could have made things a bit odd.

-Anyway this led to a mini rant by Mandy about the charity Help for Heros - saying that soldiers are not heros, and that they sign up to fight, and so they are not heroic, which may make people smart, but when you think about it is true.
-She said “a person who is not paid to do dangerous things but risks their life is a hero”.
+Anyway, this led to a mini-rant by Mandy about the charity Help for Heros - saying that soldiers are not heroes and that they sign up to fight, and so they are not heroic, which may make people smart, but when you think about it is true.
+She said, “a person who is not paid to do dangerous things but risks their life is a hero”.
 “What like a climber?”
 I replied mischievously.
 “What about a fireman?”
 I asked.
-“No - a fireman is paid to go into fires, they can do heroic things, but really they are not technically a hero.”
+“No, a fireman is paid to go into fires, they can do heroic things, but really they are not technically a hero.”